MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

     ``config.properties`` as
     ``microej.testsuite.properties.testsuite.trace.port``.

-Configure the Testsuite Specific Options
+Configure the Test Suite Specific Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Depending on the Testsuite and the specificities of the device,
+Depending on the Test Suite and the specificities of the device,
 various properties may be required and adjusted.
 See the file
 ``validation/microej-testsuite-common.properties`` (for example
 https://github.com/MicroEJ/PlatformQualificationTools/blob/2.3.0/tests/fs/java/java-testsuite-fs/validation/microej-testsuite-common.properties)
-and the README of the Testsuite for a description of each property.
+and the README of the Test Suite for a description of each property.

 On the WROVER Platform, the configuration files ``config.properties``
 and ``microej-testsuite-common.properties`` are provided in